At 49 years old, I embarked on an unexpected path:

 The reason I can guide you around Naoshima: My experience as a former staff member at Benesse House Museum

-The main reason I wanted to host my Airbnb experience in Naoshima is because it's a place that's deeply rooted in my life .
+The main reason I wanted to offer an Airbnb experience in Naoshima isbecause Naoshima is a place that is deeply rooted in my life.

-From 2017 to 2018, I worked at the Benesse House Museum and the Art House Project
+From 2017 to 2018, I worked at Benesse House Museum and the Art House Project

 At the time, Benesse House Museum offered tours of the museum every day from 5:00 p.m., and these tours were available in both Japanese and English.

-I was in charge of the Japanese version of the museum tours .
+I was in charge of the Japanese-language museum tours.

-Although I was only in charge about three times a month,
+Although I only taught them about three times a month,

-I learned a lot about the intentions behind the works, the architecture, the artist's ideas, and the viewing route - and experienced the responsibility of conveying this to people in words.
+I learned a great deal about the intentions behind the artworks, the architecture, the artists' ideas, and the flow of visitors, and I experienced the responsibility of conveying that information to others in words.

 This experience has now become a major foundation for creating Airbnb experiences.